facebook/react/docs/docs/02-displaying-data.md

 We've found that the best solution for this problem is to generate markup directly from the JavaScript code such that you can use all of the expressive power of a real programming language to build UIs.
 In order to make this easier, we've added a very simple, **optional** HTML-like syntax for the function calls that generate markup called JSX.

-**JSX lets you write JavaScript function calls with HTML syntax.** To generate a link in React using pure JavaScript you'd write: `React.DOM.a({href: 'http://facebook.github.io/react/'}, 'Hello React!')`.
+**JSX lets you write JavaScript function calls with HTML syntax.** To generate a link in React using pure JavaScript you'd write: `React.createElement('a', {href: 'http://facebook.github.io/react/'}, 'Hello React!')`.
 With JSX this becomes `<a href="http://facebook.github.io/react/">Hello React!</a>`.
 We've found this has made building React apps easier and designers tend to prefer the syntax, but everyone has their own workflow, so **JSX is not required to use React.**

 JSX is very small; the "hello, world" example above uses every feature of JSX.
 To learn more about it, see [JSX in depth](/react/docs/jsx-in-depth.html).
 Or see the transform in action in [our live JSX compiler](/react/jsx-compiler.html).